-One thing job seekers admit missing is the interaction they had with other people.
+One thing job seekers admit missing is the interaction they had with other people at work.

-This could mean you attend a job search club, networking event, presentation or even volunteer.
+Even during the pandemic, this could mean you attend a job search club, networking event, presentation, or even volunteering.

 Taking classes shows employers that you are staying busy and are continuing to learn.
 Learning can be fun (and, ultimately, profitable).
 Finding interesting classes to take is very easy today: